Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the master regulatory system for sex hormones.
 The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones then travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen.

 This entire system operates on a sensitive feedback loop.
-When sex are sufficient, they signal the hypothalamus and pituitary to slow down GnRH, LH, and FSH production.
+When sex hormone levels are sufficient, they signal the hypothalamus and pituitary to slow down GnRH, LH, and FSH production.
 A sedentary lifestyle can disrupt this delicate feedback system.
-Chronic inflammation, elevated cortisol, and all send stress signals that can suppress hypothalamic function, leading to a sluggish HPG axis.
+Chronic inflammation, elevated cortisol, and insulin resistance all send stress signals that can suppress hypothalamic function, leading to a sluggish HPG axis.
 Regular exercise, by reducing these negative inputs, allows the HPG axis to function with greater precision and responsiveness.

 How Does Exercise Influence the HPG Axis?